 impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
-We also use ESG ratings as part of our approach, as a minimal safeguard in relation to overall sustainability performance.

 How have the indicators for adverse impacts on sustainability factors been taken into account?